DrMaxNix/pulsar-tame-tree-view/README.md

 Tame your Pulsar (Atom) editor's tree view by making it obey the "Hidden On Startup" setting!

 ### Why?
-It is a well-known bug that Atom, and its fork Pulsar, doesn't properly respect the `Hidden On Startup` setting of its tree view.
+It is a well-known bug that Atom, and its fork Pulsar, don't properly respect the `Hidden On Startup` setting of its tree view.

 I have used a lot of bodge-fixes for this in the past, but every now and then they stopped working due to updates.
 With this repository I'm trying to maintain a working code snippet for Pulsar's `init.coffee` which will make the `Hidden On Startup` setting work the way it should.